Eddie Cochran

 Edward Ray Cochran (Note: While some sources list his name as Ray Edward Cochran or Edward Raymond Cochran, his death certificate records it as Edward Ray Cochran.
-His grave plaque further confirms this, reading: “Edward R. Cochran.”) (/ˈkɒkrən/ KOK-rən; October 3, 1938 – April 17, 1960) was an American rock and roll musician.
+His grave plaque, which reads "Edward R. Cochran", is compatible with this.) (/ˈkɒkrən/ KOK-rən; October 3, 1938 – April 17, 1960) was an American rock and roll musician.
 His songs, such as "Twenty Flight Rock", "Summertime Blues", "C'mon Everybody" and "Somethin' Else", captured teenage frustration and desire in the mid-1950s and early 1960s.
-Cochran experimented with multitrack recording, distortion techniques, and overdubbing, even on his earliest singles.
+He experimented with multitrack recording, distortion techniques and overdubbing, even on his earliest singles.
 Cochran played the guitar, piano, bass, and drums.
-His image as a sharply dressed and attractive young man with a rebellious attitude epitomized the stance of the 1950s rocker, and in death, Cochran achieved iconic status.
+His image as a sharply dressed and attractive young man with a rebellious attitude epitomized the stance of the 1950s rocker, and in death, he achieved iconic status.

 Cochran was involved with music from an early age, playing in the school band and teaching himself to play blues guitar.
 In 1955, Cochran formed a duo with the guitarist Hank Cochran (no relation) and became known as the Cochran Brothers.
 When they split the following year, Eddie began a song-writing career with Jerry Capehart.
-His first success came when he performed the song "Twenty Flight Rock" in the film The Girl Can't Help It, starring Jayne Mansfield.
+His first success came when he performed the song "Twenty Flight Rock" in the film The Girl Can't Help It, which starred Jayne Mansfield.
 Soon afterward, he signed a recording contract with Liberty Records and his first record for the label, "Sittin' in the Balcony", rose to number 18 on the Billboard charts.

 Cochran died in April 1960 in St Martin's Hospital, Bath, Somerset, after a car accident in Chippenham, Wiltshire, at the end of his British tour with Gene Vincent.
-On April 16, after they had just performed at the Bristol Hippodrome, on their way to their next venue, Vincent, Cochran and the songwriter Sharon Sheeley were involved in a high-speed traffic accident in a private-hire taxi.
-The other two passengers survived with major injuries, but Cochran, who had been thrown from the vehicle, suffered serious brain injuries and he died the following day.
+On April 16, after they had just performed at the Bristol Hippodrome, and when they were on their way to Heathrow Airport to fly home, Vincent, Cochran, their tour manager Patrick Tompkins, and the songwriter Sharon Sheeley were involved in a high-speed traffic accident in a private-hire taxi.
+The other three passengers survived (albeit with significant injuries); but Cochran, who had been thrown from the vehicle, suffered more serious brain injuries and died the following day.

 Though Cochran's best-known songs were released during his lifetime, more of his songs were released posthumously.
-In 1987, Cochran was inducted into the Rock and Roll Hall of Fame.
-His songs have been recorded by a wide variety of recording artists.
-Paul McCartney chose Cochran's "Twenty Flight Rock" as his audition piece, assured to impress John Lennon by his performance of it, which he did and was hired as a member of Lennon's skiffle group the Quarrymen, which later was renamed the Beatles.
+In 1987, he was inducted into the Rock and Roll Hall of Fame.
+A wide variety of recording artists have recorded his songs.
+Paul McCartney chose Cochran’s “Twenty Flight Rock” as his audition piece, confident that his performance would impress John Lennon, which it did, and was hired as a member of Lennon’s skiffle group, the Quarrymen, which later became the Beatles.